yashodaadarsh/HappenHub/README.md

-## Event Discovery Platform 🚀
+## Event Discovery Platform

-This document outlines the design and architecture of the **Event Discovery Platform**, a microservices-based system built to aggregate, process, and deliver personalized event (jobs, internships, hackathons) information to users.
+his repository contains the design and implementation for the Event Discovery Platform, a microservices-based system designed to aggregate, process, and deliver personalized event (jobs, internships, hackathons) information to users.

 ---

 ---

-## 🏗 System Architecture Diagram (Visual Overview)
+## System Architecture Diagram (Visual Overview)

 ![Event Discovery Platform Microservices Architecture Diagram](design.svg)

 ---

-## 🏗 System Architecture: Microservices with Event Streaming
+## System Architecture: Microservices with Event Streaming

 The system employs a **Microservices Architecture** where each business function is isolated into an independent service. **Apache Kafka** is central to this design, acting as the high-throughput, fault-tolerant message broker for asynchronous, decoupled communication between services.